 Suggested Starting Level: 1

-Suggested Rules: D&D 5e and grab a campaign setting book for Eberron (D&D 3.5 or 4e)
+Suggested Rules: D&D 5e and grab a campaign setting book for Eberron (D&D 3.5, 4e, or new 5e book)

 Inspiration: Atlantis, Tomb Raider, The Mummy, Raiders of the Lost Ark, The Maltese Falcon